Welcome to Brig Royd Surgery

 Phone lines – are busier, therefore please persevere if it takes a longer time to answer or you need to redial.
 We are sorry for this but please be reassured that we are working as hard as we can and we will answer your call.
 You may be asked to discuss your condition with our reception team first, to assess what will be most appropriate for you and which member of the health care team is best placed to help you.
 Please be reassured of your confidentiality at all times.

 Safety.
 Measures are in place to keep you safe from infection during your visit to the surgery.
-We are working together safely behind the scenes eg. in bubbles, with appropriate social distancing and hygiene, as well as remotely.
+We are working together safely behind the scenes, with appropriate social distancing and hygiene, as well as remotely.
 Ensuring footfall in and out of the surgery is limited helps to protect you, to protect us and crucially, to ensure we can staff the building and protect our service.
 However, please be reassured that we have contingency plans with neighbouring practices in our Primary Care Network (Calder and Ryburn) if our service is compromised.